top of page

 Aug 13, 20256 min read

-How Hard Is the PSAT Compared to the SAT?
-A Complete 2026 Guide
+Is the PSAT Harder Than the SAT?
+A Complete 2026 Comparison

 Two tests.
 Similar names.
 Both can shape your academic future.
-Yet ask in school hallways or parent WhatsApp groups, and you’ll hear it all from “The PSAT is easier than the SAT” to “They’re the same.”
-Neither is true in full as the PSAT and SAT share a family resemblance, but each has its purpose, difficulty profile, and impact.
+Yet ask in school hallways or parent WhatsApp groups, and you'll hear it all - from "The PSAT is easier than the SAT" to "They're the same."
+Neither is true in full.
+The PSAT and SAT share a family resemblance, but each has its own purpose, difficulty profile, and impact.
 Knowing those differences could save you months of second-guessing and inefficient prep.
-The PSAT is often a student’s first step into serious col
+The PSAT is often a student's first step into serious c

 Hemant Attray